e280/sly/README.md

     - note the `<slot></slot>` we'll use in the next example lol

 ### 🍋 view chain
-- views have this chaining syntax for supplying more stuff at the template injection site
+- views have this sick chaining syntax for supplying more stuff at the template injection site
     ```ts
     dom.in(".app").render(html`
       <h2>cool example</h2>